milesberry/milesberry.github.io/_posts/2021-03-22-python-image-manipulation.md

 ![GP code to make a grey scale image](/images/scriptImage.png)

-*Figure 1 - GP program to create a grey scale image*

 You can do a similar thing in Excel, using Andrew Taylor's rather brilliant [JPEG -> Excel converter](https://www.think-maths.co.uk/spreadsheet), as demosntrated by [Matt Parker](https://www.youtube.com/watch?v=UBX2QQHlQ_I).

 More recently, I've included similar exercices in Processing for our BA Digital Media students as part of their Software Studies module.
 There's more of a learning curve here, but this is quite an accessible project once you're used to Processing's way of doing things.